Closing on Your Home

 - Deed of Trust: This document states that you are putting your new home up as security against the debt you owe.

 - Monthly Payment Letter: This is a description of your monthly payment, with a breakdown of how much goes to principal, interest, taxes, and insurance.

 Closing Questions to Answer

 If it hasn’t already been taken care of in the sale contract, you’ll be asked how you want to take the title of the home.
 The answer will most likely be one of the following, Sole Owner, Joint Tenancy, or Tenants-in-Common.

 When Do I Get My Keys?

-In addition, know that “closing” is not the same as “taking possession.”
-If the seller is having trouble moving, or cannot move out until a certain time, work that out as part of the offer.
-In these instances, the new owner renting out the home to the old owner becomes part of home’s sale.Continue to Step 9 >>
+Also, you should know that “closing” is not the same as “taking possession.”
+If the seller is having trouble moving, or cannot move out until a certain time, work that out as part of the offer in your contract.
+In these instances, the new owner renting out the home to the old owner becomes part of the home’s sale.Continue to Step 9 >>